vmapetr/azure-pipelines-image-generation/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is, and why you consider it to be a bug.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A description of what you expected to happen.

 **Actual behavior**
-A clear and concise description with steps to reproduce the issues.
+A description with steps to reproduce the issue.

 1. Step 1
 2. Step 2